mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 - Local data storage and distributed systems.
 - End-to-end encryption and user control.

+### 3.1.1 FDAi: Autonomous AI Agent

+#### Definition and Purpose
+The **FDAi** is an autonomous AI agent designed to continually collect and aggregate research data for meta-analyses.
+It will enhance the capabilities of the **dFDA** by providing real-time insights into treatment outcomes and patient experiences.

+#### Functionality
+- **Data Collection**: FDAi will autonomously gather data from various sources, including clinical trials, patient reports, and existing research studies.
+- **Patient Interaction**: FDAi can contact patients to collect data on symptoms, treatments, dietary habits, and other relevant health information through secure communication channels.
+- **Meta-Analyses**: The AI will analyze aggregated data to identify trends, efficacy, and safety profiles of treatments, contributing to evidence-based decision-making.

+#### Benefits
+- **Improved Data Accuracy**: Continuous data collection minimizes gaps and biases in research data.
+- **Enhanced Patient Engagement**: By directly contacting patients, FDAi fosters a more active role in their health management.
+- **Real-Time Insights**: The ability to analyze data in real-time allows for quicker adjustments to treatment protocols and better patient outcomes.

 ## Section 4.
 Cost and Price Transparency

 ### 4.1 International Cooperation